-The Riverbend Homeowners Committee present in the attached documents their submission to the above review.
+I present in the attached documents, my submission to the above review.

-This submission is in two parts.
+My submission is in two parts.

-(a) "Site Fee Increases - Searching for an Explanation" dated 20th January 2021 and,

-(b) "Imbalance of Power or in Pursuit of Fairness" dated 7th February 2021.
+- (a) "Site Fee Increases Searching for an Explanation" dated 20th January 2021 and. - (b) "Imbalance of Power or in Pursuit of Fairness" dated 7th February 2021.

-The submissions address the most pressing issues the committee, and many other RLLC villages, consider need rectifying in the Act and the administration of the Act and Regulations.
+The submissions address the most pressing issues I, and many other RLLC villages, consider need rectifying in the Act and the administration of the Act and Regulations.
 It is not intended to be comprehensive of all issues.
-We are sure others will deal with those.
+I am sure others will deal with those.